oracle-livelabs/oci/opensearch-objectstorage/visual_builder/visual_builder.md

 Redo this for the second connection:
 - Click on the *Service icon*
-- Choose the *objectStoragePreAuthRequest* connection
+- Choose the *opensearch* connection
 - Click on *Servers* tab
 - Then *Edit icon*